 • dairy products.

-Eat chocolate and pastries to a minimum.
+Chocolate and confectionery products should be consumed to a minimum.
 Fatty meat and poultry are extremely rare.
 Soda, coffee and alcohol are excluded.
-You also need to remove spicy, fatty, salty, spicy and fried foods.
+You should also remove spicy, fatty, salty, spicy and fried foods.

-The following drugs contribute to the improvement of metabolic processes in the cells of the heart muscle:
+The following drugs help improve metabolic processes in heart muscle cells:

-2. "Mexidol", "Actovegin" - antioxidants that eliminate lipid oxidation products in myocardial cells.
+2. “Mexidol”, “Actovegin” are antioxidants that eliminate lipid oxidation products in myocardial cells.

 3. Vitamins A, B, C, E - without them, intracellular metabolism is impossible.

 If the cause of myocardial changes is a disease, then appropriate therapy will correct the situation.
-The lack of hemoglobin is replenished with iron-containing drugs, antibiotics and "Prednisolone" are prescribed for myocardial inflammation, urinary drugs and cardiac glycosides are indicated for cardiosclerosis.
+The lack of hemoglobin is compensated for with iron-containing drugs; for myocardial inflammation, antibiotics and Prednisolone are prescribed; for cardiosclerosis, urinary agents and cardiac glycosides are indicated.

 All people know that the most important organ in the human body is the heart.
-Any disturbances in his work immediately affect his well-being negatively.
+Any disturbances in its work immediately have a negative impact on well-being.
 A person cannot live without this organ.
 Therefore, it is very important to monitor the condition and activity of the cardiovascular system.

-And if, after the ECG, some changes were detected, and the doctor said that you have moderate changes in the myocardium.
-Is it worth worrying in this case, and what measures should be taken?
+And if after the ECG some changes were detected, and the doctor said that you have moderate changes in the myocardium.
+Should I be concerned in this case, and what measures should be taken?

 What are moderate changes in the myocardium

 The human heart works throughout life without rest or interruption.
-Therefore, over the years, even in a healthy person, this organ gets tired, and various disorders occur in the work of the cardiovascular system.
-Changes in the myocardium are not always life-threatening, some simply require correction of the daily regimen and nutrition.
+Therefore, over the years, even in a healthy person, this organ gets tired, and various disturbances in the functioning of the cardiovascular system arise.
+Changes in the myocardium are not always life-threatening; some simply require correction of the daily routine and nutrition.

-If a person does not make complaints, and changes are found only during a routine medical examination, then there is no need to worry.
+If a person does not complain, and changes are detected only during a routine medical examination, then there is no need to worry.

-But if there are various deviations in health, you need to sound the alarm.
-And the first thing to do is make an appointment with a cardiologist.
+But if various deviations in well-being occur, you need to sound the alarm.
+And the first thing you need to do is make an appointment with a cardiologist.

 The main complaints of the patient with changes in the myocardium